 I write.
 I walk.
 I have big hair.
-I high-five cedar branches when I walk by them and enjoy aggressively snuggling fuzzy animals.
-Here I strive to chronicle my nomadery and inevitable adventures, to the best of my technological, spiritual, and literary abilities.
+I high-five cedar branches when I walk by them.
+Here I strive to chronicle my random thoughts, recommendations, and adventures, both wild and domestic, to the best of my technological, spiritual, and literary abilities.

-I am an on-again, off-again wildlife field biologist, artist, outdoor enthusiast, wonder-seeker, and freelance writer/editor.
-I was the reviews editor at Orion Magazine until I moved back to the Rocky Mountains, where I currently reside in a valley house surrounded by magpies, just outside of Glacier National Park.
-You can find my essays, poems, and reviews in various journals and publications here and there, including Orion, High Country News, Camas, Big Sky Journal, and High Desert Journal, or pick up a copy of Mountain Goats of Glacier National Park.
+I am an on-again, off-again wildlife field biologist, artist, reader, outdoor enthusiast, wonder-seeker, animal-lover, and freelance writer and editor.
+I was the reviews editor at Orion Magazine until I moved back to the Northern Rockies where I currently reside with my family in a house surrounded by magpies, just outside of Glacier National Park.

-My first book — a long-form, illustrated, non-fiction children’s book about animals, ecology, and imagination — is currently in production with Storey Publishing and should land on shelves in early 2018.
+My first book Howl Like a Wolf — a long-form, illustrated, non-fiction children’s book about animal behavior, ecology, and imagination — is forthcoming from Storey Publishing and will land on shelves in spring 2018.

-I also serve on the editorial board for The Whitefish Review.
+I currently serve on the editorial board for The Whitefish Review.

-I’m always interested in new projects, so don’t hesitate to say hello if you’ve got something cooking!
+I’m always interested in new projects, so don’t hesitate to say hello if you’ve got something going!